The working principles of model-based GAs fall within the PAC framework: A mathematical theory of problem decomposition: Introduction

 Due to the success in application, researchers have put efforts into developing theoretical supports for MBGAs.
 Here we list some major research as background.
 The works in \cite{Pelikan:2003:boa-scalibility, Yu:2007:pop-sizing} focused on the population sizing for model building.
 The work in \cite{Fan:2013:nfe} discussed building blocks from a practical point of view and empirically showed that the optimal problem decomposition, defined by minimum number of function evaluations, of the concatenated trap is indeed composed of subfunctions.
 The work in \cite{Yu:2004:model-q-e} analyzed the effect of imperfect model building.
 The works in \cite{Thirens:2011:om, Thierens:2012:evolvability} focused on analyzing optimal mixing, a specific operator used in state-of-the-art MBGAs, among other operators.
 The works in \cite{Przewozniczek:2020:ell, Przewozniczek:2021:dld} went in another direction by discussing what linkage is and categorizing linkage learning into statistical and empirical ones.

 All the aforementioned research, among others, has made significant progress in understanding MBGAs and helping the development of modern ones.
 However, because of the diverse and stochastic nature of GAs, the generality and rigorousness of algorithm-dependent analyses are usually limited.
 The purpose of this paper is to develop a formal mathematical framework to explain the working principles of MBGAs.
-To achieve generality, the proposed framework is algorithm-independent and focuses on the relationship between linkage and problem decomposition.
+To achieve generality, the proposed framework focuses on the relationship between linkage and problem decomposition.
 The major contributions of this paper come as follows:

-\begin{enumerate} \item We propose a mathematical framework to investigate problem decomposition. \item With the framework, we are able to obtain the following results. \begin{itemize}[leftmargin=*] \item The problem decomposition theorem states that the minimum decomposition directly relates to binary epistatic relations on genes. \item The epistasis blanket theorem states that the alleles of genes can be correctly set as long as their epistatically related genes within a specific range are correctly set. \item The global optima of nearly decomposable problems with bounded difficulty are PAC learnable. \end{itemize} \item We relate the framework to the working principles of MBGAs. \end{enumerate}
+\begin{enumerate} \item We propose a mathematical framework to investigate problem decomposition. \item With the framework, we are able to obtain the following results. \begin{itemize} \item The problem decomposition theorem states that the minimum decomposition directly relates to binary epistatic relations on genes. \item The epistasis blanket theorem states that the alleles of genes can be correctly set as long as their epistatically related genes within a specific range are correctly set. \item The global optima of nearly decomposable problems with bounded difficulty are probably approximately correct (PAC) learnable~\cite{Valiant:pac:1984}, and such decomposition is PAC-decidable under certain conditions. \end{itemize} \item We relate the framework to the working principles of MBGAs. \end{enumerate}

 To the best of our knowledge, we are the first to propose a mathematical framework that provides a solid foundation for obtaining all the aforementioned results taking into consideration the concept of linkage, problem decomposition, and model building.